Skip to Content

 This microwave in island guide features why it’s placed there, the different types, pros and cons, suggested kitchen island microwave sizes, and ideal height.

-Kitchen with microwave in island, drawers, countertop, and wood floorOne of the staple appliances you will always find in the kitchen is a microwave oven.
-Known as a convenient appliance for cooking, a microwave oven is a tool used to heat food in an instant.
-It’s something that will be very useful in the kitchen but finding the right placement for it is important, especially considering it will heat up when in operation.
+One of the staple appliances you will always find in the kitchen is a microwave oven.
+Known as a convenient appliance for cooking, a microwave oven is a tool used to heat food instantly.
+It will be very useful in the kitchen, but finding the right placement is important, especially considering it will heat up when in operation.

-Why Do People Put Microwaves In Island?
+Why Do People Put Microwaves In Islands?

-Kitchen with microwave in island, hanging lights, countertop, wood floor, and microwave in islandMany homeowners prefer putting their microwaves inside their kitchen island and for a few good reasons.
+Many homeowners prefer putting their microwaves inside their kitchen island for a few good reasons.
 These are some of the top benefits of a kitchen island with microwave.

-• Easier to reach: Keeping them in top cabinets may make the microwave oven challenging to reach.
+• Easier to reach: Keeping them in top cabinets may make the unit challenging to reach.
 Keeping them in low cabinets will make the appliance placement too low and inconvenient to access.
 This is the reason why placing it on top of the kitchen island is the solution for the perfect spot.

 To better understand what’s in store for you when you choose to place the microwave oven on top of the kitchen island, you can explore the advantages and disadvantages that come along with this use and placement.